 - Complete the permissions declaration form.
 You will need to produce a video that demonstrates Geo-fenced push notifications as a core functionality of your app.

 Note: To provide this video demonstration, we recommend you review Google's documentation on Requesting access to location in the background, specifically, in Step 4 you can see an example video demonstration and the corresponding requirements.
-You should install the APK we send you after publishing on the CMS (you can also request it at any time), and a screen recording tool in an Android device to record this video.
+Since the new AAB files cannot be directly installed on Android devices unlike the previously used APK files, you can use the Preview Your App app to load a demo version of your app and a screen recording tool to record this video.

 - For the Policy compliance question select the answer Yes, this app meets the Location permissions policy.